 Because Google ranks paid ads at the top of SERPs and about 46% of searchers can not readily tell the difference between paid and organic results.
 And more paid ads are squeezing into that space in 2020.

-An effective PPC campaign should easily get you in the paid-for space.
+An effective PPC campaign will easily get you in the paid-for space.

 Simultaneously, using effective SEO techniques will help you appear in organic results that come right after the paid real estate.